Re: [INFO] How to Use Mods and CC

 - Check for known conflicts listed in the mod description, especially with other mods that you already use or might prefer.
 TIP: Don’t rely on “mod conflict detectors” for this!
 All they tell you is if two mods/CC call on the same piece of game code; they don’t tell you if they do that in a way that will ever cause a problem.

 Q: Should I use it?
-Could it be compromised?
+Could it even be dangerous?

-- Learn about recent issues with malicious script mods.
+- Learn about past issues with malicious script mods.
 Be especially suspicious of:

 - ts4script mods that come as part of content that doesn't affect gameplay or Live mode menus

-- "updates" of files appearing after the creator has cleared that mod
+- "updates" of files appearing after the creator has cleared that mod, with no information about the update

-- any folder of mods from various creators
+- any folder of mods/CC from various creators

 - Check if the mod can be easily removed without consequences if it becomes outdated or you don’t want it anymore, and decide your own risk level.
 For example, with some food/cookbook mods, you need to delete plates and food in-game before deleting the mod, or you could end up unable to load a household in gameplay.
 Removing some custom careers will produce LEs (last exceptions) when you play Sims who used to have those custom careers.
 Mods that add worlds generally can’t be deleted without completely breaking a save.